-- If enrolled during open enrollment, you will receive the University contribution in your January paycheck (subject to payroll processing deadlines, HCSA remaining balance, and employment status).
+If you enrolled during Open Enrollment in October, you will receive the university contribution in your January paycheck (subject to payroll processing deadlines, health care FSA remaining balance, and employment status).

-- New hires and newly eligible employees will receive the University contribution within 90 days (subject to payroll processing deadlines, HCSA remaining balance, and employment status).
+New hires and newly enrolled employees will receive the university contribution within 90 days (subject to payroll processing deadlines, health care FSA remaining balance, and employment status).

-c.
-A contribution outside of payroll deduction can also be made directly to the HSA.
+A contribution outside of payroll deduction can also be made directly to your HSA.

-- You will also have access to your HSA online to pay medical invoices via the web.
+- You have access to your HSA online to pay medical invoices.

-- Lastly, you will be able to request a reimbursement of qualified medical expenses that were paid with non-HSA monies.
+- You can request a reimbursement of qualified medical expenses that were paid with non-HSA monies.